alkeryn/penumbra_indexer/readme.md

 the database can be initialized using `cargo --bin=initdb` be sure to set the postgres_uri appropriately in .envrc and to then source the file before running the command, be sure to provide a valid database string.

-the program starts from the lattest block on the chain, it would be a trivial change to make it start from the lattest block in the db or the first if none is found.
+the program starts from the latest block on the chain, it would be a trivial change to make it start from the latest block in the db or the first if none is found.

 # Improvment suggestions: